Return

 Questions and Answers

-What airlines fly direct to Rome from Nice?easyJet, Alitalia and LC Per fly non-stop between Nice and Rome.
+What airlines fly non-stop to Rome from Nice?easyJet, Alitalia and LC Per fly non-stop from Nice to Rome.

-What is the best airline to fly to Rome from San Diego?British Airways is the best airline to fly from San Diego to Rome.
-WestJet is the best low-cost airline.
+What is the best airline to fly to Rome from San Diego?Air France is the best airline to fly from San Diego to Rome.
+The best budget airline is WestJet.